kylegilman/video-embed-thumbnail-generator/readme.txt

 = A plugin to make embedding videos, generating thumbnails, and encoding HTML5-compliant files a little bit easier. =

 The plugin adds several fields to any video uploaded to the WordPress Media Library.
-Just choose a few options and click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5/Flash video player with a preview image.
+Just choose a few options and click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers, and a preview image.

 You have the option to use either the lightweight, flexible Video.js HTML5 player, the WordPress default player (introduced in WordPress version 3.6), or Adobe's Strobe Media Playback Flash player.
 The Video.js player is styled the same in all desktop browsers and is easily customizable.
 The Strobe Media Playback option is not recommended.
 It will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
 Otherwise it will use the Video.js player as a fallback.
 No matter which player you use, the video will resize on the fly to fit the container it's in.